 - Jack references Chloe being his main (and only) tech support throughout the later seasons (especially when he's hiding out after he fakes his death in season 4), and later comments during the season finale that "I never thought you'd have my back all these years."

-- Whenever Jack says, "You are our only [hope/evidence], I promise you can trust me," whoever he says this to dies shortly after (sometimes in the same episode).
+- Whenever Jack says, "You are our only [hope/evidence], I promise you can trust me," the person to whom he says this invariably dies shortly afterward (sometimes in the same episode).

 - In the White Collar episode "Vital Signs", a drugged Neal tells Peter, "You're the only one I trust."